-I became interested in this author as a result of reading one of his stories in Great Stories of the West edited by Edmund Collier.
+I became interested in W. H. B. Kent as a result of reading one of his stories in Great Stories of the West edited by Edmund Collier.
 Thought his life was interesting and decided to share it with you.

 Thanks to James G. Lewis of the Forest History Society for providing some of the background information in this article.